aptly-dev/www.aptly.info/content/doc/aptly/snapshot/merge.md

 aptly snapshot merge
 --------------------

-Merge merges several snapshots into one.
+Command merges several `source` snapshots into new `destination` snapshot.
 Merge happens from left to right.
 By default, packages with the same name-architecture pair are replaced during merge (package from latest snapshot on the list wins).

-With `-latest`, package with latest version wins.
+With `-latest` flag, package with latest version wins.
 With `-no-remove` flag, all versions of packages are preserved during merge.

 If only one snapshot is specified, merge copies `source` into `destination`.

 Usage: